Cooking With Olive Oil

 Snacks & Desserts

 The most common olive oil snack is simple: bread and EVOO.
-Many people learn the flavor complexities of olive oil through dipping, and it sure makes for an easy appetizer for any gathering.
+Many people learn the flavor complexities of olive oil through dipping, and it's a great appetizer for any gathering.
 However, there are other less common ways to snack with olive oil that are worth exploring.

 Drizzling olive oil on popcorn, for instance, is an undervalued delicacy.
 The peppery qualities of olive oil do wonders for plain, white popcorn, especially for snackers who prefer to stay away from butter.
 Peranzana and Arbequina variety olive oils are perfect for those searching for a flavor enhancer or butter replacement, while the Picual variety serves well to sophisticated palates unafraid of bitter qualities.